-- 17.01 Subject to 13.01(A), employees who have completed specified periods of service by June 30 of each year shall receive an annual vacation with pay on the following basis: - After one (1) year of continuous service three (3) weeks annually (fifteen (15) days maximum);

-- After seven (7) years of continuous service four (4) weeks annually (twenty (20) days maximum); - After fifteen (15) years of continuous service five (5) weeks annually (twenty-five (25) days maximum); - After twenty-three (23) years of continuous service six (6) weeks annually (thirty (30) days maximum). - 17.02 It is understood that all vacations earned to June 30th shall be completed by the following March 31st. - 17.03 May 15th to September 30th of each year shall be considered as prime time and during this time vacations shall be given on a seniority basis in each classification at each work place.
+- 17.01 Subject to 13.01(A), employees who have completed specified periods of service by June 30 of each year shall receive an annual vacation with pay on the following basis: - After one (1) year of continuous service three (3) weeks annually (fifteen (15) days maximum); - After seven (7) years of continuous service four (4) weeks annually (twenty (20) days maximum); - After fifteen (15) years of continuous service five (5) weeks annually (twentyfive (25) days maximum); - After twenty-three (23) years of continuous service six (6) weeks annually (thirty (30) days maximum). - 17.02 It is understood that all vacations earned to June 30th shall be completed by the following March 31st. - 17.03 May 15th to September 30th of each year shall be considered as prime time and during this time vacations shall be given on a seniority basis in each classification at each work place.
 No employee shall be allowed more than two (2) consecutive weeks unless everyone has had the opportunity to book two (2) consecutive weeks during prime time.
-If there are no conflicts, there shall be no limits on consecutive weeks. - 17.04 All regular employees who have worked a portion of the year shall receive one (1) day of vacation for each sixteen (16) days worked, provided no such employee shall receive more than fifteen (15) days of vacation in any twelve (12) month period; one (1) day for each eleven and three-quarter (11-3/4) days worked in the case of employees entitled to four (4) weeks of vacation and not more than twenty (20) days in any twelve (12) month period; one (1) day for each ten and one-half (10-1/2) days worked for an employee entitled to five (5) weeks of vacation, but not more than twenty-five (25) days in one (1) year; one (1) day for each eight and one-half (8-1/2) days worked for an employee entitled to six (6) weeks of vacation, but not more than thirty (30) days in one (1) year. - 17.05 Employees shall receive vacation pay in advance on the regular pay day of the financial week immediately prior to their vacation period. - 17.06 Vacation pay will be calculated on the basis of the employee's regular week's pay at the time of taking his/her vacation. - 17.07 Employees shall select their vacation period by April 15th of each year.
+If there are no conflicts, there shall be no limits on consecutive weeks.

+- 17.04 All regular employees who have worked a portion of the year shall receive one (1) day of vacation for each sixteen (16) days worked, provided no such employee shall receive more than fifteen (15) days of vacation in any twelve (12) month period; one (1) day for each eleven and three-quarters (11-3/4) days worked in the case of employees entitled to four (4) weeks of vacation and not more than twenty (20) days in any twelve (12) month period; one (1) day for each ten and one-half (10-1/2) days worked for an employee entitled to five (5) weeks of vacation, but not more than twenty-five (25) days in one (1) year; one (1) day for each eight and one-half (8-1/2) days worked for an employee entitled to six (6) weeks of vacation, but not more than thirty (30) days in one (1) year. - 17.05 Vacation pay will be calculated on the basis of the employee's regular week's pay at the time of taking his/her vacation. - 17.06 Employees shall select their vacation period by April 15th of each year.
 Seniority by classification at each location shall govern the selection of vacation during this period.